AppsFlyerSDK/appsflyer-react-native-plugin/README.md

   }
   ```

-Alternatively if you have a GCM or Firebase token, you can supply it by using `updateServerUninstallToken` method:
+Alternatively if you have a GCM or Firebase token, you can provide it by using `updateServerUninstallToken` method:

 ```javascript